HTTP API

 Correlation ID

-A Correlation ID is a unique identifier of a single action or event (such as checking out a cart), allowing to trace the action across multiple systems.
-For example, a mobile app makes a request to its backend, that backend makes another request to the commercetools platform, and the commercetools platform makes yet another request to an API Extension.
-If the mobile app sets a Correlation ID, and the backend forwards it to the commercetools platform, it'll also be forwarded to the API Extension.
+A correlation ID is a unique identifier of a single action or event (such as checking out a cart), allowing to trace the action across multiple systems.
+For example, a mobile app sends a request to its backend, that backend makes another request to the Composable Commerce API, which makes yet another request to an API Extension or external OAuth server.
+If the mobile app sets a Correlation ID, and the backend forwards it to the Composable Commerce API, it'll also be forwarded to the API Extension or external OAuth server.
 Therefore, the action can be followed through the logs of all four systems.

 The HTTP header X-Correlation-ID